svaibhavsingh/react-resume-template/README.md

-Kindly refer to https://github.com/tbakerx/react-resume-template for instruction for the setup
+Kindly refer to https://github.com/tbakerx/react-resume-template for instruction to setup